 Stepping into the world of sports betting is very intimidating initially.
 Like anything in life, it’s best to be prepared beforehand.
 That’s why it’s important to know the basics of betting, which we will cover in this guide.
-There are three main types of bets: moneyline, ATS (against the spread), and Totals (Over/Under).
-We’ll dig deep explaining each and how they are scored.
+There are three main types of bets: Moneyline, ATS (against the spread), and Totals (Over/Under).
+The MytopSportsbooks Basic Betting Types Guide will dig deep, explaining each and how they are scored.

-There is one piece of strategy with moneyline wagering.
-The general consensus is that the majority of the time the betting public supports the favorite.
+There is one piece of strategy with Moneyline wagering.
+The general consensus is that the majority of the time, the betting public supports the favorite.
 That makes sense as the favorites SHOULD win.
-With NFL games being played on Sundays sportsbooks usually make opening lines available the Tuesday beforehand.
-If you believe the Steelers will win it is wise to bet the odds of -125 while you can.
-Once the volume of bets placed on the steelers significantly outweighs the volume on the Bills the Steelers will become -135 to deter bets.
-This is all part of the line movement process which we discuss in another one of our guides.
+With NFL games betting being played on Sunday, sportsbooks usually make opening lines available the Tuesday beforehand.
+If you believe the Steelers will win, it is wise to bet the odds of -125 while you can.
+Once the volume of bets placed on the steelers significantly outweighs the volume on the Bills, the Steelers will become -135 to deter bets.
+This is all part of the line movement process.

-For those interested in betting the Bills it is advised to wait.
-Odds of +130 could become larger later in the week.
+For those interested in betting on the Bills, it is advised to wait.
+The odds of +130 could become larger later in the week.

 For What Sports Is the Moneyline Available?

-The biggest challenge with winning a reasonable return on the moneyline is that, often, there is a substantial favorite — particularly in sports like football and basketball — who is expected to (and goes onto) dominate.
+The biggest challenge with winning a reasonable return on the Moneyline is that, often, there is a substantial favorite — particularly in sports like football and basketball — who is expected to (and goes on) dominate.
 Take the Golden State Warriors, for instance, who have run roughshod over the NBA the past few years.
 It’s been common for them to be -2000 favorites (or shorter) on any given night.
-In such cases, your options are either to stake a lot of money to win very little, or hope for an upset that is far less likely to happen than the odds suggest.
-Betting the Warriors repeatedly will see your bankroll grow very slowly, in the best-case scenario.
+In such cases, your options are either to stake a lot of money to win very little or hope for an upset that is far less likely to happen than the odds suggest.
+Betting the Warriors repeatedly will see your bankroll grow very slowly in the best-case scenario.
 Betting their opponent will, most nights, see your bankroll shrink.